cuducos/django-ajax-contacts/README.md

 # Django-Ajax Contacts

 Django backend and vanilla JavaScript frontend for a contacts app.
-The purpose of this repo is to discuss responsabilities of backend (Python) and frontend (JavaScript) code in the architecture of a web app.
+The purpose of this repo is to discuss responsabilities of backend (Python) and frontend (JavaScript) code in the architecture of a web app in a [live coding series](https://www.youtube.com/playlist?list=PLUj8WMX6gr49dYxG8jnPwDW-9quA9NEAX).

 ## Install